rsepassi/zigcoro/README.md

+# zigcoro

-# Zig async as a library
+*Async Zig as a library using stackful coroutines.*

 WIP as of 2023/08/24.